klikli-dev/modonomicon/THIRD_PARTY_NOTICES.md

 # Third Party Notices

-This project uses third party software and assets that may be distributed under licenses different from the license in [LICENSE](./LICENSE).
+This project uses third party software and assets that may be distributed under licenses different from the licenses in [LICENSES](./LICENSES/).

 * [Third Party Software](#third-party-software)
 * [Third Party Assets](#third-party-assets)